SourangshuGhosh/SourangshuGhosh/README.md

 ![](https://raw.githubusercontent.com/SourangshuGhosh/SourangshuGhosh.github.io/master/Pictures/me%20(1).jpg)

 Hello!
 My name is Sourangshu Ghosh.
-I am currently a first-year Ph.D. student at the **Department of Civil Engineering, Indian Institute of Science, Bangalore**.
+I am currently a third-year Ph.D. student at the **Department of Civil Engineering, Indian Institute of Science, Bangalore**.
 I am doing research in Interfacial Contact Mechanics.

 Prior to my doctoral studies in IISc Bangalore, I was a Graduate Research and Teaching Assistant in the **Department of Civil and Environmental Engineering at the University of Illinois Urbana-Champaign**.
 I was actively involved in research focusing on wildfire propagation and its impact on critical infrastructure.
 I developed models to predict wildfire behavior and assess potential damage to infrastructure.
 These models aim to provide real-time predictions to aid in resource management and enhance community resilience against wildfires.